 - The Whole Note, on "Villa-Lobos / Castro"

-Through her four albums and extensive performance schedule across North America, Canadian pianist and doctoral candidate Andree-Ann Deschenes is recognized as one of the world’s foremost advocates of the Latin American piano repertoire.
+Through her four albums and extensive performance schedule across North America, Canadian pianist Andree-Ann Deschenes is recognized as one of the world’s foremost advocates of the Latin American piano repertoire.
 For her efforts, The Whole Note celebrates her as a “very gifted pianist” with “a tremendous amount of energy, humour and astonishing talent”, while her career has gained the attention of outlets such as The Villa-Lobos Magazine, Classical Post, MainlyPiano, and Voyage LA.

 Characterized by its catchy melodicism and evocative chromaticism, the music of Latin America has held a special reverence in Deschenes’ heart, beginning with her pursuit of a master’s degree in Afro-Latin music.
 “Some of history’s most brilliant composers,” Deschenes says, “come from Latin America, but the average audience has never heard of them or their work.
 My mission is to create a resurgence for this music, which deserves to hold equal weight with more familiar European composers in the canon.”